OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 > [!TIP]
 >
 > - For an overview that is specific to the XML manifest, see [Office Add-ins XML manifest](xml-manifest-overview.md).
-> - For an overview that is specific to the unified manifest, see [Office Add-ins with the unified manifest for Microsoft 365](unified-manifest-overview.md).
+> - For an overview that's specific to the unified manifest, see [Office Add-ins with the unified manifest for Microsoft 365](unified-manifest-overview.md).
 > - If you have some familiarity with the XML manifest, the article [Compare the XML manifest with the unified manifest for Microsoft 365](json-manifest-overview.md) explains the unified manifest by comparing it with the XML manifest.

 The manifest file of an Office Add-in describes how your add-in should be activated when an end user installs and uses it with Office documents and applications.